CI Integration

 0 | Clean.
 No findings at or above --min-severity. |

-1 | Findings present, none HIGH or CRITICAL. |
+1 | Findings present, but none HIGH or CRITICAL. |

 2 | At least one HIGH or CRITICAL finding. |

 3 | Tool error.
-Scan could not complete. |
+The scan could not complete. |

 Direct CLI invocation